 July 5th, 2009: A day of shock that will not be forgotten by thousands.
 Veronica posted her goodbye to Eric after he died on our nation’s birthday.
 He did not survive recovery from the VAD surgery, which was his only hope to stay alive.
 The De La Cruz family’s pain was felt and candles were lit for them around the world.

 What is most uniquely American about Eric’s story is that in other developed countries, more than Eric’s courageous memory would be alive.
 Prior to healthcare reform, the true heroes in the battle for healthcare were the 18,000 uninsured who died per year.
 They fought hardest, just to live.
 The De La Cruz family continues to fight so other families do not suffer as they did.

 According to a Harvard think tank other countries spend half of what we do on healthcare and have higher survival rates.
 Any single part of the Affordable Care Act would have saved Eric’s life: Premium costs attainable to entry level workers, an accessible federal plan, or the elimination of pre-existing exclusions.

 There are two ways to grasp this.
 Statistics:

 Or by opening your heart:

-With one third of our younger generation uninsured, a circumstance similar to Eric’s could strike down many young hopefuls in college.
+Before the ACA, one third of our younger generation was uninsured, a circumstance similar to Eric’s could strike down many young hopefuls in college.

 Join us.
 Follow @VeronicaDLCruz on Twitter.